YangRui2015/yangrui2015.github.io/_pages/about.md

   - /about.html
 ---

-I'm a postgraduate student at CSE, the Hong Kong University of Science and Technology, supervised by Prof. [Tong Zhang](http://tongzhang-ml.org).
-I received my master's and bachelor's degrees from the Department of Automation at Tsinghua University.
-My research interests lie in deep reinforcement learning (RL), especially goal-conditioned RL, offline RL, model-based RL, and the application of RL algorithms to Large Language Models (LLMs), and game AI.
+I am a PhD student in Computer Science at UIUC, under the supervision of Prof. [Tong Zhang](http://tongzhang-ml.org) and Prof. [Huan Zhang](https://www.huan-zhang.com).
+Previously, I earned my bachelor's and master's degrees from the Department of Automation at Tsinghua University and HKUST.
+My research interests lie in deep reinforcement learning (RL) and the application of RL algorithms to Large Language Models (LLMs).
 I am furtunate to have been working closely with Prof. [Chongjie Zhang](https://engineering.wustl.edu/faculty/Chongjie-Zhang.html) (Washington University in St. Louis), Dr. [Lei Han](http://www.leihan.org) (Tencent AI Lab), and Prof. [Meng Fang](https://mengf1.github.io) (University of Liverpool).

 Currently, I am actively researching ways to improve the robustness and generalization abilities of deep reinforcement learning, while also trying to enhance the trustworthiness of LLMs.
 Feel free to contact me by email if you are interested in discussing or collaborating with me.